luanrubensf/spring-query-gql/README.md

 # spring-query-gql
-Example application using Spring, QueryDSL and GraphQL
+Example application using Spring, QueryDSL and GraphQL.